deb-intel/LPOTtest/_sources/docs/pruning.md.txt

 ## Introduction

-Sparsity is a a measure of how many percents of elements in a tensor are exact zeros[^1].
+Sparsity is a measure of how many percents of elements in a tensor are exact zeros[^1].
 A tensor is considered sparse if "most" of its elements are zero.
 Appeartly only non-zero elements will be stored and computed so the inference process could be accelerated due to Tops and memory saved[^2].
 [^1]: https://nervanasystems.github.io/distiller/pruning.html
 [^2]: acceleration needs sparse compute kernels which are WIP